Respiratory Therapist Salary USA 2026: Complete Guide

 Why Respiratory Therapist Salary Guides Matter

-Are you considering a career as a respiratory therapist?
+Are you considering a career in respiratory care?
 Then you likely wonder: “What is the average respiratory therapist salary in 2026?”
-Understanding respiratory therapist salary in the USA helps you make informed career decisions.
-So the answer varies by state, specialty, and years of experience.
-Thus, knowing what respiratory therapists earn (respiratory therapist compensation varies) is critical when you plan your career.
-Moreover, respiratory therapists on salary make different amounts across the country.
+Understanding compensation in the USA helps you make informed career decisions.
+The answer varies by state, specialty, and years of experience.
+Knowing what professionals earn is critical when you plan your career.
+Moreover, respiratory therapists make different amounts across the country.
 Furthermore, significant gaps exist by state and specialization.
-In other words, where you work shapes what you earn as a respiratory therapist.
+In other words, your location shapes what you earn in respiratory therapy.

 What Respiratory Therapists Earn Across America

 Respiratory therapist salary across the USA ranges from $50,000 to $95,000+ per year.
-Therefore, this broad range covers respiratory therapists at all job levels.
-So, knowing respiratory therapist compensation by state, specialty, and experience is vital for career picks.
-In fact, a senior respiratory therapist in California may earn far more than one in a rural state performing similar work.
-As a result, your location significantly shapes your earnings.
+This broad range covers professionals at all job levels.
+Knowing respiratory therapist compensation by state, specialty, and experience is vital for career planning.
+A senior respiratory therapist in California may earn far more than one in a rural state performing similar work.
+Your location significantly shapes your earnings.

 What the Data Shows

-Based on data from Indeed, Glassdoor, Bureau of Labor Statistics, and PayScale, here’s 2026 respiratory therapist compensation:
+Based on data from Indeed, Glassdoor, Bureau of Labor Statistics, and PayScale, here’s 2026 respiratory therapist compensation overview:

 National Average Respiratory Therapist Salary: $60,000 – $82,000